By Dede Haas, CA-AM, Channel Sales Strategist, DLH Services, LLC

 I sat down with Victor Cora Nazario, COO of SOAR Community Network, to discuss what MSPs should consider as they make their way down the bumpy road of the ‘new normal’ of customer care and business survival.

-This is part one of our conversation.
-Click here for part two.
+This is part two of our conversation.
+Click here for part one.

-DEDE HAAS: How do you as an MSP make your quarterly reviews with your client more productive?
+DEDE HAAS: How do you make sure your clients don’t poach your technicians?

 About Dede Haas